A man and woman carry boxes and a plant moving items.

 Table of contents

-1. The United States median gross rent was $1,268 from 2018-2022, according to the United States Census Bureau.
+1. The United States median gross rent was $1,406 in 2023, according to the United States Census Bureau.
 However, costs vary by state and city.

 2. Landlords often run a credit check on apartment applicants to determine their financial responsibility.